 The Craig Tufts Educational Scholarship Fund was established in memory of Craig Tufts, Chief Naturalist of the National Wildlife Federation.
 Each year the fund grants an award to one youth to attend a week-long summer outdoor educational adventure camp at Family Nature Summits.
 The fund provides travel, room and board, and program fees for the award winner and an accompanying parent or guardian.

-The 2020 Redwood Coast Family Nature Summit will be held July 11–17 at Humboldt State University in Arcata, California.
+The 2021 Family Nature Summit will be held July 10-16 at the Silver Bay YMCA conference and family retreat center in the Adirondack State Park on Lake George in New York.
 For more information, visit familynaturesummits.org.

 Craig worked for the National Wildlife Federation for 33 years as Chief Naturalist.
 He was excited about everything living and understood a tremendous amount about the natural world around him, no matter where he was.
 Being with Craig on a walk was like having a guide beside you.
 Craig was always happy to point things out to anyone and was just as excited to see something for the 50th time as he was to see it for the first time.